Are you tired of hearing about the Keto diet?

 Various studies have also shown that coconut oil can boost heart health.
 Healthline discussed a study where 91 people were given either coconut oil, olive oil, or butter daily.
 Those who took coconut oil showed a significant increase in good cholesterol compared to the other groups.
 These health benefits will become more crucial in the near future with Maryville University forecasting that chronic illnesses are on the rise in the U.S. The university estimates that approximately half of the American population will be affected by some form of chronic illness by 2025.
 And with the U.S. healthcare system stretched, more and more people will look to alternative ways to prevent these life changing illnesses.

 There are a bunch of ways to enjoy this superfood!
 While many people take tablespoons of pure coconut oil daily, having it in smoothies is a good alternative.
 In our article ‘The Morning Smoothie that is Delicious & Burns Fat’, we recommend putting raw virgin coconut oil into your morning smoothie recipe.
-Coconut oil works as a healthy fat that blends well with good carbs like fruits and fiber rich flaxseed or spinach.
+Coconut oil works as a good fat that blends well with good carbs like fruits and fiber rich flaxseed or spinach.
 Mix up your smoothies by using different sources of protein, carbs, and fiber, and using different combinations of these healthy ingredients.
 Who would've ever thought that weight loss could be this delicious?

 Article Written by Dr. Alicia Turner